Druw Jones

-Andruw "Druw" Nicholas Jones (born November 28, 2003) is an American professional baseball outfielder.
-He was drafted second overall by the Arizona Diamondbacks in the 2022 MLB draft.
+Andruw Nicholas Jones (born November 28, 2003) is an American professional baseball outfielder in the Arizona Diamondbacks organization.
+He was drafted second overall by the Diamondbacks in the 2022 MLB draft.

 Amateur career

 As a child, Jones would practice hitting tee balls off of water bottles.
 He subsequently played golf, but found that summers in Atlanta were too hot for the sport and quit.
 Jones played organized baseball on travel teams, but elected to focus on basketball during the school year as a student of Wesleyan School in Peachtree Corners, Georgia.
 He played basketball until partway through his ninth grade year, when he asked to try out for the baseball team.
 As a junior in 2021, he was the Gwinnett Daily Post Baseball Player of the Year after hitting .445 with 16 home runs and 39 runs batted in (RBIs).
 Jones finished his senior year in 2022 with a .570 batting average, 13 home runs, 39 RBIs, 72 runs, 33 walks, and 32 stolen bases.
 He committed to Vanderbilt University to play college baseball.